 Although rumored to be extremely painful, most patients report that a root canal is no more painful than a dental filling.
 It is actually a simple dental procedure that can normally be completed in just one visit.

 After a comprehensive examination, the dentist will remove all debris and damaged tissue from the tooth’s pulp chamber and associated canals.
 Once the tooth has been thoroughly cleaned and disinfected, it is filled with a biocompatible material and sealed.

 The pain from a root canal actually comes from the infection itself.
 The root canal procedure will provide relief from that pain and start the healing process.
 A root canal procedure feels similar to having a dental filling placed.
 Creekside Dentistry offers sedation dentistry options to patients to help them relax during treatment.

 What if I don’t have the root canal treatment?

-The alternative to root canal treatment is a tooth extraction.
+The alternative to root canal treatment is tooth extraction.
 When considering a root canal vs. extraction, it is important to remember that once a tooth is lost, the replacement options become more difficult and complicated.
 In most cases, the dentist will support the choice to preserve the natural tooth.
-During your consultation and examination, he will help you to make the best choice for your long term health.
+During your consultation and examination, he will help you to make the best choice for your long-term health.